A life-enhancing sojourn

 - A UNA is formed in the private, not by the state in the public.
 You are not applying to be ruled — you are creating to serve, aligned with purpose and principle.
 Remember: who creates it, controls it.

 - A UNA has no tax filing requirements.
-Here is a key difference between an "incorporated" and "unincorporated" entity.
-With a CP 575 E EIN, a UNA can open bank accounts, own property, receive donations / contributions / compensation, contract, conduct lawful activity, provide generational (estate) stewardship — all without having any tax filing requirements with the IRS, forfeiting control, probate, capital gains, being subject to statutory oversight, or becoming entangled in complexity, endless filings, compliance requirements, restrictions, and tax codes.
+With a CP 575 E EIN, a UNA can open bank accounts, own property, receive donations / contributions / compensation, contract, conduct lawful activities, provide generational stewardship — all without any required tax filings, the need to forfeit control, being subject to probate, capital gains, statutory oversight, or becoming entangled in complexity, endless filings, requirements, restrictions, and tax codes.

-A UNA offers an interface to reorient your living relationship to commerce, institutions, others, and yourself.
+A UNA offers an interface to reorient living relationships and life-force.

-A UNA invites operating with integrity, honor, and self-agency in all realms, public and private alike.
+An invitation to operate with simplicity, integrity, honor, and self-agency in all realms, public and private alike.

 Is a UNA for you?